SJ Rb: History

 During the 1950s SJ saw the need for a new universal locomotive, since the D-series was aging.
 In 1955 the Ra-series had proved successful with bogie wheels.
 At the same time there was interest to make a locomotive that could be exported abroad.
 The result was an agreement between ASEA and SJ where six test engines were delivered.
-The testing of the Rb was successful, so it was sent to Romania for trials in 1965 for the Brasov-Predeal mainline (at the time it was electrified since 9 June 1963 and 3 more manufacturers tested their locomotives there the previous years), and later in Yugoslavia in 1967, and based on this exports were made to the Yugoslav Railways (JŽ class 441 and 461), Căile Ferate Române of Romania (CFR Class EA and EC) and for Norwegian Railways (NSB El 15, derived from the EA class of CFR).
+The testing of the Rb was successful, so it was sent to Romania for trials in 1963 for the Brasov-Predeal mainline (at the time it was electrified since 9 June 1963 and 3 more manufacturers tested their locomotives there), and later in Yugoslavia in 1967, and based on this exports were made to the Yugoslav Railways (JŽ class 441 and 461), Căile Ferate Române of Romania (CFR Class EA and EC) and for Norwegian Railways (NSB El 15, derived from the EA class of CFR).
 The result of the testing of the Rb1T unit was the Rc locomotive that was produced in 360 copies starting from 1967 and ending in 1988/1989 for SJ, in addition to export to Amtrak (AEM-7), Norges Statsbaner (NSB El 16) and Österreichische Bundesbahnen (ÖBB Class 1043).
 The Rb-series was in use on passenger and freight trains until the mid-1970s.
 Parts of unit 1005 were reused in a maintenance-of-way vehicle that was scrapped in 1996 or 2004.